 Since the financially turbulent 2008-2009 biennium, Minnesota school districts have generally been maintaining a higher unrestricted fund balance as a percentage of operating expenditures.
 This trend reflects districts' efforts to limit budget cuts, retain educational programs, and maintain adequate operating cash flow during a period of uncertain funding.
 It was accomplished by districts reducing or limiting operating expenditures, adapting to funding restrictions, and in some cases community support in the form of operating referendums.
-As the state's economic condition has stabilized the last few years, this trend appears to be gradually reversing, with the state average decreasing in 2013 and 2014.
+As the state's economic condition has stabilized the last few years, this trend appears to be gradually reversing, with the state average gradually decreasing the last three years.

-As of June 30, 2014, this ratio was 15.0 percent for the District, as compared to a state-wide average of 21.2 percent.
-The District's unrestricted operating fund balance as a percentage of operating expenditures was 13.5 percent at the end of the current year.
+As of June 30, 2015, this ratio, as calculated by the MDE, was 13.5 percent for the District, as compared to a state-wide average of 20.6 percent.
+The District's operating fund balance as a percentage of operating expenditures was 13.7 percent at the end of the current year.